I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Adjusting Theory in Practice

-- The healing and deliverance theological system is constantly updated because in order to solve problems, we discover new laws.
+- The healing and deliverance theological system is constantly updated because to solve problems, we discover new laws.

-- Our vision, mission, and core values also need to be constantly refined and upgraded.
+- Our vision, mission, and core values also need continuous refinement and upgrading.
 This is a process of continuously adjusting theory in practice.
 We thank God that we always have unresolved problems, which drive us to continuously learn and progress.

-Frankly Facing the Unknown and the Church's Positioning
+Facing the Unknown and the Church's Positioning Honestly

-- When stumped by a question, we should not feel embarrassed, but should frankly admit that we do not understand, then go and find out and come back to inform.
+- When stumped by a question, we should not feel embarrassed but honestly admit that we do not understand, then go and find out and come back to inform.

 - The church is a research and training institution (even referred to as a "company"), whose core goal is to train people to have the image of God.

-- Doing work well is not "worldly," that is a "garbage" concept.
+- Doing a good job is not "worldly"; that is a "garbage" concept.

 IV.
 Measuring Standard: Whether We Are Like Jesus Christ